Pillar IV · HSI Research

 Track II Diplomacy & Networked Multilateralism

-The institutions designed for the multilateral order of the late twentieth century are not designed for the governance challenges of the 2030s.
-Track II diplomacy, informal expert-led dialogue across jurisdictions, has historically been a complement to formal multilateralism.
-In an era of fragmented authority and accelerating technology, Track II becomes a primary mode of cross-border governance work.
+The institutions built for the multilateral order of the late twentieth century were not designed for the governance problems of the 2030s.
+Track II diplomacy, informal expert-led dialogue across borders, has historically complemented formal multilateralism.
+In an era of fragmented authority and accelerating technology, it becomes a primary mode of cross-border governance work.

-The Institute's Governance and Diplomacy work develops frameworks for structured multi-stakeholder alignment, networked multilateralism, and Track II dialogue on governance questions that cross jurisdictional boundaries.
+Our Governance and Diplomacy work develops frameworks for structured multi-stakeholder alignment, networked multilateralism, and Track II dialogue on questions that cross jurisdictional lines.
 The trimester salons function as the Institute's standing Track II infrastructure.

 What governance infrastructure supports cross-jurisdictional coordination on technology and AI when no single regulator has authority?